IBM Cloud Docs

 9. Review the cost, accept the terms, and click Create to submit the VDC order.

 For multitenant instances, install the Veeam service after you provision your VDC.
-For more information, see Adding and deleting Veeam Backup and Replication.
+For more information, see Adding and deleting Veeam Backup.

 Results after you create virtual data centers